Beautiful Westernport Bay is a diverse ecosystem of pristine Ramsar-listed wetlands, seagrasses, beaches and the southernmost mangroves in the world.

 When COVID-19 restrictions prevented us from physically gathering together, we got creative.
 In early 2021, people from all over Victoria joined the #WetsuitsForWesternport day of action, flooding Planning Minister Richard Wynne with their messages on social media.
 Volunteers helped collect 5,000 hand-written postcards and digital messages for the Minister, which we delivered straight to the steps of Parliament.

 When AGL tried to sneak their polluting proposal under the radar, the community spoke up!
 We demanded it go through a full EES process, the strictest environmental assessment in Victoria, to comprehensively and transparently assess the project’s risks.

 Following huge community pressure, Minister Wynne announced in 2018 that AGL would be required to undergo this process.
 As a result AGL delayed their project twice!

 AGL took two years to prepare their 11,000–page report on the project’s environmental impacts, but the community had just 40 days to make submissions – and under lockdown.

 We created an online tool to help people draft their own submission.
 Demonstrating unprecedented levels of opposition, the community smashed previous records by sending more than 10,000 submissions against AGL’s proposal!
-The tool went viral, shared on social media to a total of 1.9 followers.
+The tool went viral, shared on social media to a total of 1.9 million followers.